- What Is Canine UTI?

 Home Remedies For UTIs In Dogs

 While it's recommended that you follow a vet's orders for treating your dog's urinary tract infection, and critically important that you see a vet for a diagnosis, there are a few treatment methods you can try at home for resolving your pet's infection.
-These methods are good for pet owners that want to take a holistic, natural approach to treating their dog's UTI.
+These methods are good for pet owners that want to take a holistic, natural approach as treatment options for their dog's UTI.
 Most of these methods are also good for preventing UTIs and treating bladder stones.

 One of the most useful materials you can keep around the house, apple cider vinegar is a natural antiseptic and antibacterial agent.
 Adding one to two tablespoons of apple cider vinegar to your dog's water twice a day for ten days can alleviate symptoms and reduce pain caused by a UTI.